orcc/rvccaltut/doc/Tutorial.md

 	end
 end
 ```
 In line ```int sum := 0;``` we declare state variable ```sum``` and initialize it with zero.
-In this example you can also nitice that action can manipulate data within its body.
+In this example you can also notice that action can manipulate data within its body.
 In this case the code between ```do``` and ```end``` updates the state variable ```sum``` adding consumed token to it.
-Construction like that are usually accumulators.
-So here you can see that action not only cunsume input token and produce output, it also modifies internal state of the actor, which will affect the output of the next firing.
+Construction like that are usually called accumulators.
+So here you can see that action not only consumes input token and produces output, but also modifies internal state of the actor, which will affect the output of the next firing.

-It is important to notice here (even thought it was mentioned in previous lessons) that the *output expression is evaluated after the action firing*.
+It is important to notice here (even thought it was mentioned in previous lessons) that the *output expression is evaluated after action fired*.
 The value of ```sum``` in output expression ```Out: [sum]``` is the one which has been already updated by the action.

-The previous example does not clearlly represent the *state meaning* of state variables.
+The previous example does not clearly represent the *state meaning* of state variables.
 To explain that we will introduce the actor which selects the input stream according to internal state and send it the the output (recall ```Select``` actor from the previous lesson).

 ```
 package net.sf.orcc.tutorial.l04States;